mkulke/rxjs-playground/Readme.md

 ## Transactions

-The test is wrapping multiple async operations in an transaction context.
-On error the transaction is rolled back.
+The test is wrapping multiple async operations in a transaction context.
+On error the tx is rolled back.
 IO is separated from the transaction logic, to make it testable.

 ### Prepare